-Those not familiar with the world of professional climbing are probably unaware that Alex Honnold recently made history, being the first to climb, without a rope, the ~880 metres from the base to the summit of El Capitan, a giant granite monolith in Yosemite National Park.
-It’s worth goggling El Capitan – it’s a rather pretty rock.
+Those not familiar with the world of rock climbing are probably unaware that Alex Honnold recently made history, being the first to climb, without a rope, the ~880 metres from the base to the summit of El Capitan, a giant granite monolith in Yosemite National Park.
+It’s worth googling El Capitan – it’s a rather pretty rock.
 Here are some more details about his climb.

 I recently read Alex Honnold’s autobiography, Alone on the Wall.
 Alex is a professional climber, whose speciality is going up extremely tall, sheer rock faces with only his climbing shoes and a chalk bag.
 With no ropes or other safety equipment, the consequences of a fall are likely to be fatal.